 Gas fireplaces are cozy additions to any home or business.
 But a damaged gas fireplace can create health and safety risks, such as home fires or gas inhalation poisoning.
 When you need gas fireplace repair in Maryland, Northern Virginia, or Washington, DC, call the experts at Chimney.com.

-We are fully licensed, bonded and insured to provide gas fireplace repair services.
-Not only that, but we are also licensed by WSSC in Maryland as a Master Plumber and Gasfitter to work on gas fireplaces.
+We are fully licensed, bonded, and insured to provide gas fireplace repair services.
+We are also licensed by WSSC in Maryland as a Master Plumber and Gasfitter to work on gas fireplaces.
 Our job is to help keep your building warm and safe with the highest quality services available.

 Contact us to request gas fireplace repair today.